Top Ten Myths about Alcohol & Drug Addiction Interventions-Part One

-There are many inaccurate ideas today about people suffering with alcoholism and drug addiction problems.
+There are many inaccurate ideas today about people suffering from alcoholism and drug addiction problems.

-These articles aim to set the record straight by dealing with some of the stigma associated with alcohol and drug addiction information and banishing the top ten myths about interventions.
+These articles aim to set the record straight by dealing with some of the stigma associated with alcohol and drug addiction information and disproving the top ten myths about interventions.

-Motivation should not be seen as a prerequisite for drug addiction intervention.
+Motivation should not be seen as a prerequisite for addiction intervention and treatment.
 In fact, treatment does not have to be voluntary in order to be successful.
-Motivation can, and does, change during time spent at a rehabilitation centre.
+Motivation can and does, change during the time spent at a rehabilitation centre.

 Although the first use of drugs is a voluntary choice, repetitive drug abuse changes the way our brains react to the drug.
 Eventually one becomes completely dependent on it physically, emotionally and mentally.

 In addition to the stranglehold it has over you, addiction changes how we feel pleasure and reward, making us want more and more drugs and alcohol to get any satisfaction.